ChaseHaley/region-wrapper/README.md

 ## Features

 - Easily wrap selected code in `#region` and `#endregion` comments
-- Assign a custom name to each region
+- Choose from a predefined list of names or assign a custom name to each region
 - View a list of regions in each file in the Activity Bar

 ## Usage